Damson, Stout and Vanilla Jam

 Prepare the jam jars: wash jars in hot soapy water and rinse.
 Preheat the oven to 160°C and sterilise the jars by heating them for 10 minutes.
 Pour boiling water over the lids before using them to seal the filled jars.

-Put the damsons in a large, wide pan with the water and bring to a simmer over a medium heat for about 30 minutes until the fruit has burst.
+Put the damsons in a large, wide pan with the stout and water and bring to a simmer over a medium heat for about 30 minutes until the fruit has burst.

 Tip in the sugar and lemon juice.
 Stir until the sugar has dissolved, then bring to the boil.
 This is when you skim off the damson stones, using a slotted spoon.
 If there’s a white scum on top, stir in a knob of butter in at the end of cooking time and it will disappear.